-As a bespoke dressmaker I have met many, many brides embarking on the thrilling experience of deciding what they want to look like on their wedding day and I try to mention a few things at our first meeting.
-I will touch on more of these in future posts, but here is one I feel so strongly about I will use it as my ‘maiden speech theme’.
-I tell them: “Please yourself!”
+Choosing an alternative or unusual wedding dress can be daunting.
+As a bespoke dressmaker I have met many, many brides embarking on the thrilling experience of deciding what they want to look like on their wedding day.
+I try to mention a few things at our first meeting but first and foremost I tell them: “Please yourself!”

 You will love your dress but no one else will love it as much as you do.
 Don’t compromise on anything to please others.

 I have met brides with very different tastes, body shapes, budgets and priorities.
 I have designed and made so many different styles of wedding ensemble I can’t possibly describe them all; from boned corsets with beading, hooped skirts and historical touches; an understated satin shift; or ethereal draped and layered silk Georgette.
 Almost always I love the dress design we come up with together and almost always I get an effusive thank you letter afterwards or a tearful and happy bride at her last fitting.
 “You understood me, this is perfect, I feel amazing, I feel comfortable, this is the most beautiful dress in the world.”

 What a lovely job I have!
 To make people so happy, to make people look and feel amazing.
 Yes, not just good but amazing!
 Wedding dresses are always amazing, they are always out of the ordinary.
 Even a fairly typical of-it’s-era strapless, ruched to one side, a-line, ivory satin dress is very out of the ordinary compared to what we all wear in every day life.